granacoin/granacoin/doc/granacoin-graco-audit_report.md

 1. [gracocoin.sol](https://github.com/granacoin/granacoin/blob/main/gracocoin.sol)

-# Findings
+# Findings Processes

-In total, **7 issues** were reported including:
+In total, **12** were reported including:

-- 2 medium severity issues.
+- 2 event.

-- 4 low severity issues.

-- 1 minor observation.
+- 10 funcion.

-No critical security issues were found.
+It is reported that it has no errors (No critical security issues were found).

-## Security issues
+## Funcion

-### 1. Permanent ownership.
+### 1. ERC20Burnable.

-#### Severity: medium
+#### Severity: LOW

 #### Description

-Each owner of the multisig wallet is permanent.
-A mechanism to update a list of owners or claim ownership is not presented.
-This can result in a permanent loss of funds in some specific circumstances.

-Detailed description can be found [here](https://github.com/EthereumCommonwealth/ethereum-classic-multisig/issues/7).
+You can perform the Burning Token function, make Repurchases to be able to Burn Tokens.
+** _burn (account, amount); **

 #### Recommendation

-Implement a mechanism to manage ownership/ claim ownership.
+According to the code, only the administrator with the authorized Role can perform this action.

 ### 2. Interface function definitions caused Remix compiler error.